Whitney Houston’s Estate Reportedly Planning Hologram Tour, New Album

 It was not clear how much the drug abuse played into the singer’s death.

-The singer’s daughter, Bobbi Kristina Brown, was found found face-down in a bathtub in her Atlanta home in January 2015.
-CBS News reported that marijuana, alcohol, morphine and other drugs were found in her system, which lead to pneumonia that caused her death.
+The singer’s daughter, Bobbi Kristina Brown, was found face down in a bathtub in her Atlanta home in January 2015.
+CBS News reported that marijuana, alcohol, morphine and other drugs were found in her system, which led to pneumonia that caused her death.
 It was never determined if her death was intentional or accidental.

 There was no mention of when the hologram tour would begin or when the album would be released.